OpenAttackDefenseTools/ataka/README.md

 2. Edit the ctfconfig in `ataka/ctfconfig/`
 3. Run `docker-compose up -d --build`

-> When editing the config while ataka is running, run `./ataka-cli reload` to hot-reload the ctfconfig.
+> The ctfconfig is mounted into the containers.
+When editing the config while ataka is running, run `./ataka-cli reload` to hot-reload the ctfconfig.

 # Player-CLI